Confused about the difference between your credit report and credit score? The two may look more or less the same to new users.

-A higher credit score on your report represents a lower credit risk for new loans provided to the individual and vice versa.
-Therefore higher your credit score, the greater is your credit worthiness as determined by the lender and the lower the perceived risk of lending you more money.
-So while your credit report contains your entire credit history, your credit score is a summation of the same and acts as a snapshot of your credit history with respects of all past and current debt instruments.
+A higher credit score on your report represents a lower credit risk for new loans provided to you and vice versa.
+Therefore higher your credit score, the greater is your creditworthiness as determined by the lender and the lower the perceived risk of lending you more money.
+So while your credit report contains your entire credit history, your credit score is a summation of the same and acts as a snapshot of your credit history with respect to all past and current debt instruments.

-When you apply for a loan or credit card, it is extremely likely that the prospective lender will pull your credit score.
-That will help them determine the prospective borrower’s credit risk.
-The closer your score is to 900, the more the chances of your loan or credit card application being approved by the bank.
-Many companies have pre-set standards on loan issue matters.
-If the credit score is within a certain range, the lender may offer loan at a preferred (lower) interest rate or provide you with a credit card with a higher credit limit, though all other terms & conditions will most likely be the same.
+When you apply for a loan or credit card, it is quite likely that the prospective lender will check your credit score.
+It will help them determine the prospective borrower’s credit risk.
+The closer your score is to 900, the more will be the chances of your loan or credit card application being approved by the bank.

 How to access Credit Report and Credit Score?